Albee-Jay/Techno-Beats-Machine/README.md

 I don't know why the repository says this is 100% HTML, because it isn't ...
 I used some JavaScript too, shooooo!
 Lol

-I welcome any and all comments or advice to help me make this project better.
-Thank you, Albee-Jay
+I welcome and appreciate any and all comments or help to make this project better.
+Thank You, Albee-Jay.